m3rtt/m3rtt/README.md

 - 👋 Hi, I’m @m3rtt
 - 👀 I’m a network engineer who is tasked with learning to support some internal software systems
-- 🌱 I’m currently going through the orion project.
+- 🌱 I’m currently going through the odin project.

 <!---